Record rainfall forces evacuations and rescues in Oklahoma as a storm leaves 3 dead in Pennsylvania

-Slow-moving thunderstorms dropped record rainfall across much of southern Oklahoma and northern Texas Wednesday, triggering flash flooding and forcing evacuations, as residents in Pennsylvania and Ohio picked up from a powerful storm that left more than half a million customers in the dark.
+Slow-moving thunderstorms across parts of Oklahoma and Texas flooded roads and forced evacuations on Wednesday as residents in Pennsylvania and Ohio picked up from a powerful storm that left more than half a million customers in the dark.

 Officials reported at least three deaths from Tuesday night's storm in Pennsylvania.